Juninho (footballer, born January 1989): Coaching

 After retiring, Juninho was hired as a academy coach at LA Galaxy.
 Juninho was named head coach of the LA Galaxy Academy U-19 squad ahead of their first season playing in the United Premier Soccer League.
 He had previously coached the Galaxy U-14 team before joining Marcelo Sarvas in coaching the Galaxy U-17s.

 Personal life

-Juninho holds a U.S. green card which qualifies him as a domestic player in MLS.
-Juninho's brother Ricardo Goulart is also a footballer best known for playing with former Chinese Super League champion Guangzhou Evergrande, and currently playing for Santos.
+Juninho holds a U.S. green card which qualified him as a domestic player in MLS.
+Juninho's brother Ricardo Goulart is also a former footballer best known for playing with former Chinese Super League champion Guangzhou Evergrande, he came back to Brazil playing for Santos FC and Esporte Clube Bahia, before retiring in 2023.